 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
 Because the scripts will replay all outstanding journals, this error is much less likely to occur.
-This error can be fixed by running the live_checkpoint.sh script, as described in Server upgrades.
-Alternatively, if you know that the checkpoints created from previous runs of daily_checkpoint.sh are correct, then restore the offline_db from the last known good checkpoint.
+This error can be fixed by running the live\checkpoint.sh script.
+Alternatively, if you know that the checkpoints created from previous runs of daily\checkpoint.sh are correct, then restore the offline\db from the last known good checkpoint.